BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Introduction

 \section{Introduction}

 The explosion in Machine Learning (ML) over the past ten years has led to a dramatic increase in demand for GPUs to train ML models \cite{jouppi2017datacenter}.
-Because it is prohibitively expensive for many organizations to build and maintain a large GPU cluster, hyperscale cloud providers (Microsoft Azure, Amazon AWS, Google Cloud) have seen explosive growth in demand for renting cloud-based GPUs.
-For example, Amazon's profit from renting GPUs and related infrastructure is expected to grow to 20 billion dollars by 2026, roughly 20\% of the profit currently generated by AWS~\cite{gpureport}.
+Because it is prohibitively expensive for many organizations to build and maintain a large GPU cluster, hyperscale cloud providers (Microsoft Azure, Amazon AWS, Google Cloud) have seen explosive growth in demand for renting cloud-based GPUs~\cite{gpureport}.

-This trend makes the question of how cloud customers can efficiently train ML models using cloud-based infrastructure one of the most important problems facing the computer systems community~\cite{subramanya2023sia,qiao2021pollux,moritz2018ray,misra2021rubberband}.
+This raises the crucial question of how cloud customers can efficiently train ML models using cloud-based GPU clusters~\cite{subramanya2023sia,qiao2021pollux,moritz2018ray,misra2021rubberband}.

-In this cloud computing paradigm, the customer is responsible for devising a \emph{rental policy} that decides how many GPUs to rent at every moment in time~\cite{salvaris2018microsoft}.
-The {\em customer} may be an individual developer or researcher, or an organization such as a company or research lab that rents a pool of GPUs to serve a stream of ML training jobs.
-The customer submits a stream of training jobs to their cloud-based cluster, and is charged on a pay-for-what-you-use basis according to a set fee per GPU-Hour of usage.
+In this cloud computing paradigm, the customer is responsible for devising a \emph{GPU rental policy} that decides how many GPUs to rent at every moment in time~\cite{salvaris2018microsoft}.
+Here, the {\em customer} may be an individual developer or researcher, or an organization such as a company or research lab that rents a pool of GPUs to serve a stream of ML training jobs that are submitted over time.
+The customer is charged on a pay-for-what-you-use basis according to a set fee per GPU-Hour of usage.
 The customer may increase or decrease their rental demands dynamically over time to both suit the performance needs of their workloads and control costs.
-Specifically, renting additional GPUs may decrease job completion times (JCT, also known as response time).
-The cloud provider, in turn, aims to quickly allocate GPUs to customers.
-As a result, cloud-based GPU instances can generally be rented or returned on a timescale of 1 - 2 minutes, making it feasible for customers to scale the size of their cloud deployments frequently in response to changes in their workloads.
-This raises the question of what rental policy a customer should employ to balance a tradeoff between achieving good performance and limiting the costs paid to the cloud provider.

-While the cost-performance tradeoff has been considered extensively in the context of ML inference workloads, where the problem closely resembles the traditional autoscaling problem, there has not been similar attention paid to devising rental policies for serving ML training workloads.
-Crucially, training jobs are long-running (on the order of hours, or longer, depending on the model) and can be configured to run in parallel across different numbers of GPUs.
-Hence, a customer must decide not only how many GPUs to rent \emph{in total} at each moment in time, but also \emph{how to divide} those GPUs across the jobs currently in the systems.
-These decisions must be made online as training jobs arrive and complete, incorporating potential overheads of preemption, and of rescaling the cluster size while jobs run.
-The problem is further complicated by the fact that the performance characteristics of jobs change over the course of training.